 To serve as a long-term resource for those taking or considering the journey of freelance work for their financial, mental, and social well-being, and provide support, education, resources, and networking to help them in their goals.

 - A person’s career does not fall on an independent/employment binary.
 In the modern work economy, most of us will flow in and out and combine variations of both across our lives.
 This will become a necessary skill as the global economy matures.

 - Freelancing is defined by a lack of commitment to one organization.
-Variations like “permalancing” are just rebranded exploitation and not true freelancing.
+Variations like “permalancing” are just employment with fewer benefits and not true freelancing.

 - Independent work holds the potential to address many of the issues that Black workers face across the globe.

-- Finding the intersection of peace and profitability is prioritized over capitalizing on passion.
+- “Low-friction” freelancing is critical to meeting the needs of most black freelancers.
+At BlackFreelance, finding the intersection of peace and profitability is prioritized over capitalizing on passion.

 - Mainstream independent work/freelance resources do not address the particular needs and opportunities that Black freelancers encounter.